 Continued study of the National and Massachusetts Electrical Codes and fundamentals of electrical design as they pertain to commercial applications.
 An introduction to a variety of wiring methods, including EMT, RMC, IMC, PVC, and types AC and MC cable.
 Topics include interpreting blueprints and specifications; calculating types of luminaires and their application; electrical loads; motor and appliance circuits, and feeder sizing.
 Laboratory included.
-Prerequisite EL129 with GPA of at least 2.00.
+Prerequisite EL129.
 (Offered in the fall)